crondonm/TrackingR/README.md

 ## Download Estimates (.CSV)

-We update the database daily (if possible).
-New estimates are available around 8:00 AM ET.
+We try to update the database daily.
+However, as we add more and more datapoints, the computation takes longer.
+Currently, it takes about 24 hours to compute the new set of estimates.
+If you see a delay of three or more days, please let us know as this is probably due a to a technical issue with our GitHub repository.
 Instructions for the database are available in the README file included in the folder "Estimates-Database".
 The stable link to the dataset is: https://github.com/crondonm/TrackingR/tree/main/Estimates-Database

 ## Replication Code